1300 Numbers Track your Advertising Response

 - How many calls are sales or sales leads?
 A good measure is to look at the length of each call.
 Typically, the longer the call, the better.

 Managing multiple 1800 and 1300 numbers

 The beauty of 1300 numbers and 1800 numbers is that are “virtual” numbers.
 That means they’re not tied to any one phone in the say that regular landline and mobile numbers are.

 Instead, you route each number to the “answerpoint” at which you want it to ring, including landlines, mobile phones, call answering services, and fax machines.
 What that means is that you don’t require any additional physical phones to manage multiple 1300 numbers and 1800 numbers: they can all be routed to your existing landline and mobile numbers.

 You’ll also have detailed reports for each individual 1300 number and 1800 number, which means you don’t need to implement any new call tracking processes.

 If you’ve got a 1300 number or 1800 number, the chances are that these reports are already available to you (even if you’ve never heard of them before).

 Alltel 1300 numbers and 1800 numbers come with a free customer portal that you can log in to for information about your account (including your call data reports).
 These reports are typically updated every day, which makes them useful for keeping an eye on all active campaigns.

-to start tracking your advertising and marketing campaigns.
+Log in here to start tracking your advertising and marketing campaigns.